 The participatory tool used in this pilot project is affording our informants, who are 10 years old to express their activity preference by making a drawing in a task called ‘My favourite activity’ and giving a reason’.
 In relation to the project topic on the children’s attitudes towards physical activity, such an activity treats them as experts on the subject matter and opens the way for various perspectives of children on various activities.
 But it still affords researchers the opportunity to gather the children’s views in relation to physical activity.

-The reason for their choice of activity is sort and compared to their response in the questionnaire on a similar section for the sake of validity.
+The reason for their choice of activity is sort (?) and compared to their response in the questionnaire on a similar section for the sake of validity.
 This is particularly so because of limitations of time and other material resources to allow for triangulation through other research methods like interviews to discuss the drawings.
 Moreover, different methods are appropriate for different age groups.
 Johnson (2008) observed that younger children may be interested in drawing and playing games.
 Furthermore, Punch (2002) noted that using drawings as a research method can be creative fun and encourages children to be more active in the research with the added advantage of more control over their form of expression.

 The visual research is also important in that the drawings communicate in a different way than words.
 Children are themselves interested in drawings and images, and therefore, visual research matters to researchers interested in the lives and experiences of children.
 Visual research methods may elicit different responses than methods which are primarily speech and written word – based.
 The process of producing visual data may mean more to the children than just the research and its outcome, as it is something they enjoy, are competent at, and a different way of expressing themselves (Thompson, 2008).